ibm-cloud-docs/openshift/openshift_health.md

        </tr>
        <tr>
        <td>`Deployed`</td>
        <td>Updates are successfully deployed to your worker node.
-After updates are deployed, Red Hat OpenShift on IBM Cloud starts a health check on the worker node.
+After updates are deployed, {{site.data.keyword.openshiftlong_notm}} starts a health check on the worker node.
 After the health check is successful, the worker node goes into a <code>Normal</code> state.
 Worker nodes in a <code>Deployed</code> state usually are ready to receive workloads, which you can check by running <code>oc get nodes</code> and confirming that the state shows <code>Normal</code>. </td>
        </tr>
         <tr>
           <td>`Deploying`</td>